the1lab/1lab/src/Data/Wellfounded/W.lagda.md

 ```

 We can translate this along our equivalence between paths and codes
-to get an hlevel bound on W-types.
+to get an h-level bound on W-types.

 <!--
 ```agda